Hfjiebg/project-powerbi-data-analysis-of-udemy-courses/README.md

-# Power BI Dashboard Project : Udemy courses data analysis
+# Power BI Dashboard Project : a data analysis of Udemy courses
 This repository contains a Power BI dashboard created following a tutorial from Women Techsters program.
 The project showcases key features and functionalities of Power BI for visualizing and analyzing data effectively.

 ## Project Overview